Skip to main contentAccessibility Statement

 Supported internship

-Young people can apply for a supported internship though the Provider.
+Young people can apply for a supported internship through local Supported Internship providers.

-A range of providers offer supported internships locally and in the surrounding area - see a list of supported internship providers on the Local Offer directory.
+A range of providers that have offered supported internships locally and in the surrounding area:

-All study programmes are designed to provide students with a structured and challenging learning programme that supports their development and progression in line with their career plans.
+All study programmes are designed to provide students with a structured and challenging learning programme that supports their development and progression in line with their career plans or plans for the future.

 Study programmes are individually tailored, but will typically combine:

-4. other non-qualification activity to develop students’ character, broader skills, attitudes and confidence, and support progression
+• other non-qualification activity to develop students’ character, broader skills, attitudes and confidence, and support progression - this could include preparation for supported living

 Work experience